cityofaustin/atd-data-lake/docs/platform_setup.md

 cd ~/git
 git clone https://github.com/cityofaustin/atd-data-publishing.git
 cd atd-data-publishing
-git checkout latest
 ```

-Edit the `requirements.txt` file to add two dependencies that are needed by the ETL processes:
+Edit the `requirements.txt` file to add a dependency that is needed by the ETL processes:

 ```
-sodapy
 boto3
 ```

-> **TODO:** Eventually we can "bake in" some of the driver functionality that's in the "atd-data-lake" project into this project and the Docker container.
-A good starting point is to utilize the "atd-data-publishing/config/fake_secrets.py" template to encode secret passwords directly into the container rather than having them live in the "atd-data-lake" project.
+> **TODO:** Eventually we can "bake in" some of the driver functionality that's in the "atd-data-lake" project into this project and the Docker image.
+A good starting point is to utilize the "atd-data-publishing/config/fake_secrets.py" template to encode secret passwords directly into the image rather than having them live in the "atd-data-lake" project.

-Now, build the container: `docker build --tag ctrdocker/tdp:latest`
+Now, build the image: `docker build --tag ctrdocker/tdp:latest .`

+> Note that if the image already exists (e.g. this process was performed earlier, and it is being rerun to upgrade dependencies), the old image should be replaced with the new.
+If you didn't want to replace the old image, it is possible to tag it with an older version: `docker image tag ctrdocker/tdp ctrdocker/tdp:FY19`

 ### Staging the "atd-data-deploy" Project